azhai333/merfish-ei-mapping/README.md

 The pipeline correctly recovers the expected E/I organization.
 Isocortex sits around E/I = 0.75–0.80, striatum around 0.05–0.10, and hippocampus intermediate (~0.70).
 The Mann-Whitney test comparing cortex vs. striatum comes back p < 10⁻³⁰⁰.
 The subregion ranking surfaces things like cerebellar-adjacent structures at the extreme inhibitory end and upper-layer cortical areas at the excitatory end, which is consistent with known laminar composition.

-Coverage is ~23% of the CCF volume — lower than you'd get from a whole-brain LSFM dataset because the MERFISH sections don't tile continuously.
+Coverage is ~23% of the CCF volume, lower than you'd get from a whole-brain LSFM dataset because the MERFISH sections don't tile continuously.
 This is expected and flagged in the QC report as a warning rather than a failure.

 ## Files